omron-sinicx/FairTalk/README.md

 ````
 % cd TalkNet-ASD
 % pip install -r requirement.txt
 ## Note that the above .txt does not include pandas which is needed.
+You may manually install pandas.
+## Also make sure that the pytorch version installed in this step is compatible with your CUDA version.
-## You may manually install pandas.
+## You may want to manually install a specific version torch.
 ````
 Then run ./scripts/apply_asd.sh